ControlledChaos/bs-theme/README.md

 * Has a sample theme options page ready to begin developing.
 * Has a the info page as an example for getting theme data.

+## Renaming, Rebranding, and Defaults

+Following is a list of strings to find and replace in all theme files.

+1. Plugin name
+   Find `BS_Theme` and replace with your theme name, include underscores between words.
+This will change the namespace and the package name in file headers.

+2. Text domain
+   Find `bs-theme` and replace with the text domain of your theme.

+3. Constant prefix
+   Find `BST` and replace with the uppercase prefix of your theme.

+4. Author
+   Find `Controlled Chaos Design <greg@ccdzine.com>` and replace with your name and email address or those of your organization.

+5. Header image
+   Find the default header image file, `default-header.jpg`, in the `assets/images/` directory and replace with your default image.

+6. Activation and deactivation
+   Check the activation and deactivation classes, `includes/class-activate` and `includes/class-deactivate`, for sample methods.
+Remove or modify the samples as needed.

+7. README file
+   Whether or not your theme will be kept in a version control repository, edit the content of the README file in the theme's root directory or delete it if it is not necessary.